MicrosoftDocs/powerbi-docs/powerbi-docs/developer/power-bi-custom-visuals-faq.md

 ### What is changing in the submission process?

-The IAP Power BI visuals submission process to the marketplace, is the same process as the one for free power BI visuals.
+The IAP Power BI visuals submission process to the marketplace, is the same process as the one for free Power BI visuals.
 You can submit a Power BI visual to be certified using [Partner Center](https://docs.microsoft.com/partner-center/).

 When registering your Power BI visual, navigate to the *Product setup* tab and check the *My product requires the purchase of a service* check box.